Get started with Score

 4. score-compose generate

-Convert the score.yaml file into a runnable compose.yaml, run the following command in your terminal:
+Convert the score.yaml file into a deployable compose.yaml, run the following command in your terminal:

 score-compose generate score.yaml --image ghcr.io/score-spec/sample-app-gif:main